WayScience/pyroptosis_signature_data_analysis/5.sc_Morphology_Logistic_Regression/1.train_models/README.md

 # Training models

-Each logistic regression model run with parameters from the config file for each type of model:
+Each logistic regression model will be run using:
 - Model 1: Logistic regression - Binary Classifier
 - Model 2: Logistic regression - Multiclass Classifier